MCL-GAN: Generative Adversarial Networks with Multiple Specialized Discriminators: Experiments

-We first perform toy experiments to verify the main idea of the proposed method intuitively.
-We consider a 2D mixture of 8 isotropic Gaussians whose centers are aligned on a circle with a radius $\sqrt{2}$ while their standard deviation in each dimension is set to 0.05.
-We employ 8 discriminators for training with the standard GAN loss while utilizing 2 discriminators for the model with Hinge loss~\cite{lim2017geometric}.
+We first perform toy experiments to verify the main idea of MCL-GAN intuitively.
+We consider a mixture of 8 isotropic Gaussians in 2D whose centers are located on the circumference of a circle with a radius $\sqrt{2}$ while their standard deviation in each dimension is 0.05.
+We employ 8 discriminators for training with the standard GAN loss while utilizing 2 discriminators with the Hinge loss~\cite{lim2017geometric}.
 We choose one expert discriminator for each sample ($k=1$) in all experiments.

-Figure~\ref{fig:toy_evolution} illustrates the snapshots of random samples through iterations generated by the baselines and MCL-GANs.
-Unlike the base models ($m=1$) fail to cover all 8 modes, MCL-GANs learn to identify diverse modes quickly and produce the samples at all modes eventually.

-When MCL-GANs are learned with an excessive number of discriminators, \eg, $m=20$, they mostly utilize 8 or 16 expert discriminators in a wide range of weight for the $L_1$ loss.
-Figure~\ref{fig:toy_l1} shows each expert discriminator per generated sample by different colors.
-This implies that MCL-GAN covers all the modes effectively and robustly while $L_1$ regularization helps identify the proper number of discriminators to generate high-fidelity data efficiently.
+Figure~\ref{fig:toy_evolution} illustrates the snapshots of generated examples, given by the baseline methods and MCL-GANs, through iterations.
+While the base models ($M = 1$) fail to cover all 8 modes, MCL-GANs manage to identify diverse modes quickly and produce samples belonging to all modes eventually.
+The models trained with the Hinge loss tend to generate more diverse samples even only with a single discriminator; MCL-GAN also requires less discriminators in the Hinge loss case to reconstruct the original data distribution.
+Figure~\ref{fig:toy_l1} illustrates how adaptively MCL-GANs select discriminators, given an excessive number of discriminators, \eg, $M=20$.
+They utilize 8 and 16 expert discriminators when $\gamma = 0$ and $10^{-5}$, respectively; each mode tends to be associated with 1 or 2 discriminators depending on the value of $\gamma$.
+We visualize the detailed mapping between examples and discriminators in Appendix~\ref{app:toy_mapping}.
+This observation implies that MCL-GAN covers all modes effectively while the $\ell_1$ loss helps identify the proper number of discriminators to generate high-fidelity data.